-In this paper, we document that households' consumption expenditures depend on their expected earnings - even after controlling for realized earnings and wealth.
-To explain this evidence, we develop and structurally estimate a standard-incomplete markets model in which rational households possess private advance information on their future earnings.
-We find that households are better informed about their future earnings than an econometrician and that individual expectations are more relevant for the consumption choices of households in the left tail of the wealth distribution.
-Furthermore, households with advance information prefer less progressive earnings taxes.
+In this paper, we document that households' consumption expenditures crucially depend on their expected earnings - even after controlling for realized earnings, wealth and time-invariant unobserved characteristics such as permanent income and over-confidence.
+To explain this evidence, we develop and structurally estimate a standard-incomplete markets model in which rational households receive private signals on their future earnings.
+We find that households' earnings uncertainty is significantly lower than what is typically assumed in incomplete markets models.
+Facing lower earnings uncertainty, households prefer less progressive earnings taxes.

-JEL classification: E21, D31, D52
+JEL classification: E21, D31, D84, D52